Stork656/Heart-diseases_main_project/README.md

 ## **Notes**
 1. Pipelines are fully configurable via YAML files.
-2. the tests cover part of the project at the moment:
+2. The tests currently cover part of the project:
    * src\preprocessing
    * src\utils\validator
-3. Validator cover part of the project at the moment:
+3. The validator currently covers part of the project:
    * src\preprocessing
    * loader
    * main